Schools' Battery Recycling Program

 When you sign up for the program you automatically go in our School Battery Recycling Competition which is announced at the end of each year.
 The winning school receives a book voucher prize and certificate.
 We also like to make a media splash about it!
 To keep it fair the prize is awarded to the school with the most batteries collected per number of students.
-Our winning school in 2015 was Freshwater Bay Primary School who collected 88.4kgs of batteries!
-Here they are on the front page of the Post Newspaper, 27 Nov 2015.
+Our winning school in 2017 and 2016 was Rosalie Primary School.
+In 2015 was Freshwater Bay Primary School, here they are on the front page of the Post Newspaper, 27 Nov 2015.

 Photo: Paul McGovern, Post Newspapers 27th November 2015

 The battery program can easily be incorporated into many parts of the school curriculum.